zenosu/gitbattle/README.md

   }
 ```

-Some good articles of container and presentational components:
+Some good articles about containers and presentational components:

 [Container Components](https://medium.com/@learnreact/container-components-c0e67432e005#.lmwx3updt) by Learn React with chantastic